Native Integration Guide

 Technical

-• Deployment target of iOS 13.0 or higher
+- Deployment target of iOS 15.0 or later

 Integration Overview

-Screenshots in this section are generated using Xcode 13.0.
+The screenshots in this section were generated using Xcode 16.0.

 Step 1: Create a New Application

-• Press Next and select a location to save your project
+- Click Next and choose a location to save your project.

 Step 2: Setup CocoaPods